NOTE: Accommodation Letters must be requested EACH SEMESTER through the ODS.

 - Once documentation has been reviewed and accommodations have been granted by the Director, cadets will receive an Accommodations Letter.
 This letter will serve as the cadet’s documentation of a registered disability and will be used as documentation and notification of the cadet’s disability with professors.

-- Cadets must ensure that they have each professor sign and date their Accommodations Letter.
+- Cadets should have each professor sign and date their Accommodations Letter.
 The signed letter serves as the documentation indicating that the cadet has met their responsibility to inform the professor of their eligibility for accommodations.
-Each professor will copy the signed Accommodation Letter and retain the copy in a confidential file in their office.
+Each professor will receive a copy of the accommodations letter from the Director of ODS and should retain the copy in a confidential file in their office.

 - A request for extra time on a test should be discussed with the professor before the test or exam is scheduled.
 This allows the professor enough time to make appropriate adjustments to his or her schedule.